 function customizeChartElementFunction(element, data) {

-if (contains(data, "country.[united states]")) {
+if (contains(data, memberToHighlight)) {

-if (element.querySelector('path')) {
+if (element.querySelector("path")) {

 }